 Dry, scaly feet are a common problem.
 Feet are subjected to daily abuse, from undergoing the pressure of walking to being exposed to the elements.
 You can remove dead skin from your feet by performing a nightly foot treatment at home.
-This at-home dry skin foot treatment is not recommended for diabetics.
-Diabetics are susceptible to dangerous foot infections, and should treat dry skin and other foot conditions under medical supervision.

 Video of the Day